IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Volume 4 - Saturation Temperature given Pressure by applying Different Bracketing Methods.md

-# Saturation Temperature given Pressure applying Differents Bracketing Methods
+# Saturation Temperature given Pressure by applying Different Bracketing Methods

 This is the fourth option in the volume menu.
 Its interface is programmed in "Volume4.mlapp" and it uses the function called "Saturation_Temperature_given_Pressure.m" for thermodynamic calculations.